Early Math Skills: A Parent's Guide to Ages 3-7

 • Predicting simple cause-and-effect scenarios

-Everyday activities like sorting toys, counting snacks, or playing with puzzles can help reinforce these concepts.
-These early steps prepare children for more structured math learning.
+Everyday activities like sorting toys, counting snacks, or playing with puzzles reinforce these concepts.
+These early steps prepare children for structured math learning.

 Ages 5-6: Beginning Math Operations

-Children begin transitioning from hands-on math to more abstract concepts.
+Children transition from hands-on math to more abstract concepts.

 At this age, they typically: